white-nl/commerce-mollie-plus/README.md

 ## "Mollie Plus" versus "Mollie for Craft Commerce"

 Mollie plus is a drop-in replacement[^1] for Pixel & Tonic’s Mollie for Commerce plugin.
 We advise to replace it by Mollie Plus.
-It will be a seamless transition, since they function similarly.
+It will be a seamless transition.

+(Don't directly replace your current Mollie gateway, instead create a new gateway as the webhook handling depends on different responses)

 [^1]: The plugin will run completely independently of the Mollie plugin.
 You even can run both plugins at the same time.